Wang Wenhua (host)

 Wang Wenhua (汪文华; born 1954) is a retired Chinese host.

 Biography

 Wang was born in Baoding, Hebei, in 1954.
-She was conscripted into military service in 1974, during the late Cultural Revolution.
-Wang worked as a drama actress and announcer in Wuhan Military District before entering the Art Troupe of Political Department of the PLA Air Force.
+She was conscripted into the People's Liberation Army in 1974, during the late Cultural Revolution.
+Wang worked as a drama actress and announcer in Wuhan Military District before entering the Art Troupe of Political Department of the People's Liberation Army Air Force.
 Wang entered the television industry in 1982 and she was transferred to the China Central Television (CCTV) in 1991.
 Her big break came in 1991 when she was host of a Chinese traditional culture program called The Best of Folk Arts.

 Personal life

 Wang was married to Wang Jianning (王建宁).